bonsai-rx/docs/articles/reactive-retrycount.md

 ### Examples

-Use `RetryCount` to repeat subscription to an observable sequence a specified number of times.
+Use `RetryCount` to resubscribe to a failing observable sequence a specified number of times.

 :::workflow
 ![RetryCount Example](../workflows/reactive-retrycount-example.bonsai)